DaDevFox/KC_ModFramework/ReskinGuide.md

 Every entry in the **Building Models Information** section that's supported has a corresponding `BuildingSkin` in code.

-in order to make a BuildingSkin, all they have to do is create an instance of it:
+In order to make a BuildingSkin, all you have to do is create an instance of it:

 ```cs
 	KeepBuildingSkin keepSkin = new KeepBuildingSkin();